Are you looking to spruce up your WordPress site? WordPress is one of the most popular and versatile platforms to build your website on.

 Be aware that to get the right design for your business, you may need to pay for one.
 But they won’t break the bank.
 It’s important you pick a theme that will work for the type of website you’re making.

 For example, themes suited to a WordPress blog won’t be a great choice if you’re setting up an eCommerce store.
 Before you install a theme, check out the live demo.
 This lets you get a better idea of how it will look, feel and work for your site.
+While you are working on theme design, do not forget about the nlp text classification.
+NLP text classification ensures all your messages on the website are conveyed clearly.

 It will also give you an idea of how it functions from a user perspective.
 Also, make sure your chosen theme is mobile responsive.
 With over 60 percent of online searches done via a mobile device, this is vital.